“The people you want to reach the most are the ones who, by default, delete emails.” (Seth Godin)

-Top developers get hundreds of messages every week.
-Most are just the same, recycled template, and as a result, most great candidates have become completely de-sensitivized to recruiters.
+Some top developers get hundreds of messages every week.
+Most of them are just the same recycled template, and as a result, many great candidates have become completely desensitized to recruiters.

-Ironically, sometimes these messages are so totally untargeted that recruiters end up sending them to other recruiters!
+Ironically, sometimes these messages are so untargeted that recruiters end up sending them to other recruiters!

-We need to use more advanced messaging techniques, and take the time to craft templates that at least seem personalised.
+We need to use more advanced messaging techniques, and take the time to craft templates that at least seem personalized.

-What are the tactics you need to start using to get candidates to stop ignoring your messages?
+What are the tactics you need to start using to prevent candidates from ignoring your messages?